Búsqueda de Editorial : INDIANA UNIVERSITY PRESS

 IVANA BAJIC-HAJDUKOVIC

-How does emigration affect those left behind?
-The fall of Yugoslavia in the 1990s led citizens to look for a better, more stable life elsewhere.
+This intimate social history of family life in 1990s Serbia considers how emigration effects the elders left behind.
+The fall of Yugoslavia in the 1990s led citizens to look for better, more stable lives elsewhere.
 For the older generations, however, this wasn't an option.
-In this powerful and moving work, Ivana Bajic-Hajdukovic reveals the impact that waves of emigration from Serbia had on family relationships and, in particular, on elderly moth...
+In this powerful work, Ivana Bajic-Hajdukovic reveals the impact that waves of emigration from Serbia had ...

 $229.00